Open-EO/FuseTS/docs/source/design.md

 For more information on loading data from STAC, examples can be found [here](https://odc-stac.readthedocs.io/en/latest/notebooks/stac-load-e84-aws.html).

-#### Loading raw Sentinel-2 data
+#### Loading raw Copernicus data

 The hardest way to load data, is to read it from the original products.
 Depending on the EO product, the support in open source tools may vary.
 There's also raw data products like SAR (Sentinel-1) data that requires substantial preprocessing to be usable.

 ### ARD generation

-Many raw products require some level of processing to be usable.
+Raw products require some level of processing to be usable.
 Examples include atmospheric correction for optical data, or computing backscatter for SAR data.

 #### Cloud masking